Gemini API Compatible with OpenAI Interface: How to Configure and Use for Free in Compatible Apps

 into theAPI URL

-input box. - Paste the Gemini API KEY copied in the previous step into the
+input box. - Paste the Gemini API KEY you copied in the previous step into the

 SK